sound-data/DEER-Prototypes-EnergyPlus/scripts/Readme.md

 # Post-processing scripts for Modelkit outputs for DEER

 ## Introduction
-Scripts provided here are used to transform Modelkit simulation results into measure savings/impacts records suitable for the DEER database.
+Scripts provided here are used to automate a batch file and to transform Modelkit simulation results into measure savings/impacts records suitable for the DEER database.

 Before using these scripts make sure:
 1. Python is installed (at least version 3.8.8)